Drug and alcohol misuse

 Drug and alcohol misuse can have a significant impact on individuals, families, friends and the communities we live in.
-Providing high quality specialist services that are easy accessed by the people who really need is vital in reducing the health and social impacts of drug and alcohol misuse.
+Providing high quality specialist services that are easily accessed by the people who really need it is vital in reducing the health and social impacts of drug and alcohol misuse.

-General information about the health effects of drugs and alcohol can be found on the NHS Choices website, where you can also find out how much alcohol is too much.
+General information about the health effects of drugs and alcohol can be found at www.nhs.uk/live-well/.

-There are specialist services available for anyone who is experiencing problems with their use of alcohol and or drugs and those who are affected by it.
+There are specialist services available for anyone who would like information, advice or support with their use of alcohol and/ or drugs.
+There is also support available for those who are affected by others alcohol and/ or drug use.

 These services are based in the community and are free and confidential.
 The services are designed to help people get back on their feet by addressing their issues and helping them to make lasting, positive life changes.
 There is no time limit on the support and treatment on offer and the service's aims are to be a stepping stone to a healthier life with more opportunities.

-To find out more about the services available and how you, or someone you know, can be helped, contact Wiltshire Substance Misuse Service on 0345 603 6993.Close
+To find out more about the services available and how you, or someone you know, can be helped, contact:

-Motiv8 is a service for young people who need help with substance misuse:
+Motiv8 is a service for young people, aged 17 and under, who need help with substance misuse.
+Motiv8 can support by:

 - Providing confidential one-to-one support sessions